SajjadAsefi/LFC/README.md

 You are allowed to use this code for educational purposes and for citation use the following paper:

-+ SeyedShenava, S., and Sajjad Asefi.
-"Tuning controller parameters for AGC of multi-source power system using SCA algorithm."
++ SeyedShenava, S., and Asefi, S. "Tuning controller parameters for AGC of multi-source power system using SCA algorithm."
 Delta 2.B2 (2018): B2.

 ### YouTube link of the project
 + Project's YouTube link: https://youtu.be/VTQJRqmlZ3o